Little England beyond Wales: Modern period

+Proportion of Welsh speakers (2011 census).
+The "Little England" mentioned is the pale green tip at the southwest, where there are fewer Welsh speakers.

 Although Little England is described by several later writers (other than Edward Laws (Note: See further reading, below)), they do little but quote Owen.
 Richard Fenton in his Historical Tour of 1810 observed that churches in the south of the county were more likely to have spires than those in the north.
 Quantitative descriptions of the linguistic geography of the area start with that of Ernst Georg Ravenstein, around 1870.
 This shows a further shrinkage since Owen's time.
 From 1891 onward, linguistic affiliation in Wales has been assessed in the census.
 The overall picture is that the boundary has moved to a significant, but small degree.
 Furthermore, the boundary has always been described as sharp.
 In 1972, Brian John said of the linguistic boundary that it "is a cultural feature of surprising tenacity; it is quite as discernible, and only a little less strong, than the divide of four centuries ago."

 Aspects of the South Pembrokeshire dialect were noted from a talk at the British Library given by Marloes inhabitants in 1976; their dialect showed distinctive similarities to the English spoken in the West Country of England, as opposed to the English spoken in south east Wales.

 Prior to the 1997 Welsh devolution referendum, which resulted in the creation of the National Assembly for Wales (now the Senedd), it was reported that Pembrokeshire's vote could be key.

 The differences in the proportion of Welsh speakers persist, illustrated by the map derived from the 2011 census, and the name has persisted into the 21st century; in 2015 Tenby was quoted as being "traditionally the heart of Little England beyond Wales".

 In 2022, the ice cream maker Upton Farm, based at Pembroke Dock, was criticised for using the phrase "Made for you in little England beyond Wales" in their packaging.
 The company agreed to remove the reference in future, and replace it "with messaging that more clearly celebrates our Welshness".